slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The historian is not really interested in the unique, but in what is general in the unique."
 -- Edward Carr*

 > *"Every new medium transforms the nature of human thought.
-In the long run, history is the story of information becoming aware of itself."
+In the long run, History is the story of information becoming aware of itself."
 -- James Gleick*

 > *"The years say, what the days can’t tell."